Camins de pedra seca (CPS)

 Race Start

-ESTELLENCS - 06:00
+CALA ESTELLENCS - 06:00

 Max Allowed Race Time

-21 Hours
+21 Hours 30 Minutes

-A real ultra.
+A true ultra.
 An unforgettable challenge.

-102 km | 3.600 m+ | 3 Running Stones | Qualifying for the CCC® of HOKA UTMB Mont-Blanc
+104 km | 3,740 m+ | 3 Running Stones | Qualifier for the CCC® of HOKA UTMB Mont-Blanc

-From the very first kilometres, this race immerses you in the wildest and most authentic Mallorca.
-It starts in Estellencs along the Camí des Correu to Esporles and passes through villages steeped in history such as Valldemossa, Bunyola, Orient, Alaró and Fornalutx, passing through the municipality of Escorca.
+From the very first kilometers, this race immerses you in the wildest and most authentic Mallorca.
+It starts in Cala d’Estellencs in Estellencs, passes along el Camí des Correu to Esporles, and crosses villages steeped in history such as Valldemossa, Bunyola, Orient, Alaró, and Fornalutx, passing through territories of the municipality of Escorca.

-The final stretch, with the mythical Barranc de Biniaraix (declared an Asset of Cultural Interest in 1994), will take you into a landscape dominated by cliffs and torrents and will put your legs to the test... to finally cross the finish line by the sea, in the bay of Port de Sóller.
-This is a race for the brave.
-For those who, more than kilometres, are looking for excitement, connection with nature, and a sense of achievement that only a real ultra can offer.
+The final stretch, with the legendary Barranc de Biniaraix (declared an Asset of Cultural Interest in 1994), will take you into a landscape dominated by cliffs, scree, and ravines, testing your legs… before finally crossing the finish line by the sea, in the bay of Port de Sóller.

 Athletes must carry the mandatory equipment at all times during the race and be prepared for random controls along the course.
 If they are missing any element, they will receive a time penalty or disqualification.